Flux from End-to-End

 kubectl apply command as a separate forked process and passing it manifest data through a system pipe.
 Applying resource manifests directly to the Kubernetes

 API is both more efficient and provides more control over the process, enabling the Kustomize Controller to give real-time feedback on validation errors,

-garbage-collection and resource health assessment.
+garbage-collection and resource “health assessment” or health checking.
 It also allows the Kubernetes API to track

 The server-side apply operation is synchronous rather than asynchronous.
 If any resources fail to become ready before a specified timeout, the controller can

 abort the entire transaction.
 The timeout value is used in two separate contexts, such that either or both of them can take up to